Born in the 60s and raised by hippies, I burned incense, met gurus, visited communes, hitchhiked in VW busses, and wore flowers in my hair.

 - "Out of sight" or "outtasight."
 This is what you'd say when something is so appealing or amazing it blows your mind.
 That girl is outtasight!

-- "Right on."
-Use this expression when you agree with someone or something.
+Use this phrase when you fully agree with someone or something.
 It's like a verbal thumbs-up.

 - "Spaced out" or "spacey."
 Not mentally present; distracted, dreamy, and/or possibly stoned.